-Our Nature Reserve

-We are very fortunate to have unlimited access to a nature reserve across from the school that we use for welly walks, Forest School and a number of outdoor activities.
+Our Nature Reserve We are very fortunate to have unlimited access to a nature reserve across from the school that we use for welly walks, Forest School and a number of outdoor activities.
 We have a fully trainer Forest School teacher on staff who works with all classes in developing outdoor survival skills as well as collaborative activities that embrace our local environment.

-Home/School Agreement

-The school issues a Home School Agreement when children start school.
+Home/School Agreement The school issues a Home School Agreement when children start school.
 The agreement has many purposes but primarily it is to help everyone do the best they can for your child and the school; it underlines the partnership between home and school and the importance of working together to help support your child's learning and development.

-There is a Homework Policy which sets out the homework requirements for each age group.
+There is a Homework Policy, which sets out the homework requirements for each age group.
 The school also uses Homework Diaries/Reading Logs for the children's homework to be recorded in; this is also an important tool for communication between home and school.
 The school is happy to communicate with parents by email and will send letters in either hard copy or electronically on request.
 OFSTED Inspection

 The school was last inspected in April 2017.
 The school was judged as 'Good' in all areas.
-The few recommendations that need developing to become Outstanding are being developed through our School Improvement Plan.

 The Ofsted Report is available in the School Office and on the Ofsted website. https://reports.ofsted.gov.uk/provider/21/114525

-Attendance

-Attendance figures for 2018-2019:

-ATTENDANCE AUTHORISED ABSENCE UNAUTHORISED 94.21% 4.63% 1.17%

-(These figure have been rounded up)

-Please visit the school website for our Attendance Policy.

-Achievement & Attainment 2018-2019
+Achievement & Attainment

+(Due to the Covid 19 pandemic, national standardised tests were not taken in the academic year 2019-2020)

-The following tables show our children's performance at the end of Key Stages 1 and 2 in the national standardised tests.
+The following tables show our children's performance at the end of Key Stages 1 and 2 in the national standardised tests 2018-19.

 END OF EYFS

 GLD =80% (National 2019- 71.8%) Cohort Average Point Score: 40.8

 YEAR 1 PHONICS

-2018- 2019 - 76.9% (National 2019- 81.9%)
+2018-2019 - 76.9% (National 2019-81.9%)

 KEY STAGE 1 ASSESSMENT RESULTS 2018- 2019

 Teacher Assessments

 KS1 Teacher Assessment %

-Year 2 Cohort size:14 pupils School 2019 National 2019
+Vaar 2 Cabout School 2019 National 2019

-Expected Standard Greater Depth Standard Expected Standard Greater Depth Standard
+Year 2 Cohort size:14 pupils Expected Standard Greater Depth Standard Expected Standard Greater Depth Standard

 Reading 66.7 8.3 74.9 25.0

 Writing 66.7 8.3 69.2 14.8

 Maths 66.7 8.3 75.6 21.7

 KEY STAGE 2 ASSESSMENT RESULTS 2018- 2019

+SATs results %

+Veen 6 Cebert sizes 12 School 2019 National 2019

-SATs results % Year 6 Cohort size: 12 pupils School 2019 National 2019 Expected Standard Greater Depth Standard Expected Standard Greater Depth Standard Reading 75.0 50.0 73.2 269 Grammar, Spelling and Punctuation 75.0 25.0 78.0 35.7 Writing 87.5 12.5 78.5 20.1 Mathematics 62.5 25.0 78.7 26.6 Reading, Writing, Maths combined 62.5 0.0 64.8 10.5
+Year 6 Cohort size: 12 pupils Expected Standard Greater Depth Standard Expected Standard Greater Depth Standard

+Reading 75.0 50.0 73.2 269

+Grammar, Spelling and Punctuation 75.0 25.0 78.0 35.7

+Writing 87.5 12.5 78.5 20.1

+Mathematics 62.5 25.0 78.7 26.6

+Reading,Writing, Maths 62.5 0.0 64.8 10.5

 We are very proud of all our children's achievements and recognize that for some of our children the progress isn't always reflected in their attainment due to different starting points and learning needs.

 School Visits

 We consider it very important to use the environment to enhance classroom work.
 Children often visit appropriate sites linked to their learning in the curriculum.
 We ask all parents to sign a permission form so that we can use the local area when it benefits learning.
 You will always be informed of when your child will be going off the premises for these activities.

-A residential visit takes place every year for children in Years 5 and 6 to provide challenges in activities that we do not have the resource for in school such as rock climbing, abseiling, rope courses etc. Risk Assessments and previsits by staff are an essential part of planning for visits and trips.
-For details of the County Council's charging and remissions policy in respect of school visits, please see Appendix B.
+Assessments and pre-visits by staff are an essential part of planning for visits and trips.
+For details of the County Council's charging and remissions policy in respect of school visits, please see Appendix B. Extra-Curricular Activities

-Extra-Curricular Activities